414owen/phage/README.md

 As is common with languages that have lots of brackets, Phage is homoiconic.
 This means that Phage's Abstract Syntax Tree is the same as the textual layout of the language.
-The form `quote` allows you to convert program segments to data, and `eval` does the converse.
+The form `quote` allows you to convert program segments to data, and `eval` does the inverse.

 ```
 (def a (quote (+ 1 2 3)))  // (+ 1 2 3)